numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>
-Read batch size for all the vertices in the pipeline, can be overridden by the vertex’s limit settings
+Read batch size for all the vertices in the pipeline, can be overridden by the vertex’s limit settings.
 </p>
 </td>
 </tr>